farhan-syah/spark/SPARK.md

 ### From Kanban
 Day 1: Add OKRs to your board
-Day 2: Apply WIP limit of 1 (adjustable when justified) Day 3: Add Friday retrospectives
+Day 2: Apply WIP limit of 1 in "In Progress" column Day 3: Add Friday retrospectives
 Done: You're running SPARK!